 Regardless of whether you’re seeking sunshine, or planning to escape to a winter wonderland, it’s time to stop worrying about whether to bring the children on your next vacation.
 While…

 As Head of Tiger Private, an exclusive domestic staffing agency, a huge part of my job is sifting through CVs.
 In any given week I might open in the region of 500 CVs — and some get my attention for all the wrong reasons!
 That said, I know it’s not easy to capture your experience and skillset in two pages, especially if you’ve worked in the weird and wonderful world of private households!
 To help you avoid mistakes in writing your CV, here are seven points to consider.

 It might look amazing on your Tinder profile, but your CV isn’t the right place to showcase your best selfie!
 If you want to include a photo, use an image taken by someone else where you’re well-presented and professional.
 Most importantly: choose one situated in the office, not on a night out!

 Some of our private jobseekers tend to feel a bit embarrassed about writing down all their skills and experience on their CV, especially when listing the details of what they’ve done for a previous employer.
 Remember, your future boss wants to know what you’re capable of, so list everything you’ve covered in your previous roles.
 Bullet points are a good way to do this succinctly!

 This can be a bit unnerving for those reading your CV!
-If you’re applying for a role in a private household, like a chauffeur job or a private PA, use first person instead.
+If you’re applying for a role in a private household, like a chauffeur job or a house manager job, use first person instead.

 The golden rule with a private household CV is to use discretion when referring to your past employers.
 Remain mindful when sharing information about your past roles and remember any non-disclosure agreements you may have signed in the past.